google/daguerreotype/README.md

 # Daguerreotype 📸

+> This is an **experimental** library not ready for public consumption.
+Please use at your own risk.

 _Daguerreotype_ is a modern JavaScript library for snapshot testing in JavaScript.

 It is currently compatible with Mocha and provides customizable paths for configuration and snapshot output unlike other libraries.